 Their mission must be an itinerant one, not sedentary; that is, the mission must constantly stimulate the going, new encounters, detachment from results, interior and exterior freedom.
-Hence the recommendation, found in all the Synoptic Gospels, to practise material poverty in dress and food, in security and guarantees.
-It was probably also a matter of the shortness of the experience: as a first exercise, it was not supposed to last long, and so, they had to travel light, free, focussed more on the importance of the proclamation than on the consolidation of results.
+Hence the recommendation, found in all the Synoptic Gospels, to practice material poverty in dress and food, in security and guarantees.
+It was probably also a matter of the shortness of the experience: as a first exercise, it was not supposed to last long, and so, they had to travel light, free, focused more on the importance of the proclamation than on the consolidation of results.

 "When you leave, shake off the dust…"

 The Lord's recommendations bring together two aspects, which only appear to be in contradiction.
 On the one hand, the disciples must be completely available to meet the people, without thinking of gain or survival.
-They must seek out sick people - that is, those sick for personal or social reasons, from the oppression of the law or from of human evil - and free them, pour the oil of consolation on them, heal their wounds and interior hurts.
+They must seek out sick people - that is, those sick for personal or social reasons, from the oppression of the law or from human evil - and free them, pour the oil of consolation on them, heal their wounds and interior hurts.
 But, on the other hand, they must also avoid accepting any form of hypocrisy and irresponsible do-gooders.